 Learning Goal 2.

 Grades in the four core content areas are reported in Table 5.
-Grades of A or B were earned by 75% of students, while 17% earned Cs.
+Grades of A or B were earned by 62% of students, while 30% earned Cs.
+This also reflects a slight drop since last year.

 Learning Goal 3.